Volo's Guide to Monsters

 Volo's Guide to Monsters is a sourcebook for the 5th edition of the Dungeons & Dragons fantasy role-playing game, published in 2016.
 It is, in part, a supplement to the 5th edition Monster Manual and the Players Handbook.

 Contents

-This book adds a variety of new playable races and expands on existing creatures in the Monster Manual in addition to adding new ones.
+Volo's Guide to Monsters adds a variety of new playable races and expands on existing creatures in the Monster Manual in addition to adding new ones.
 The book also contains marginalia by both Volothamp Geddarm and Elminster of Shadowdale.